alkotob/quran-translations/README.md

 # Quran Translations

-These translations were acquired from qurandatabase.org and tanzil.org.
-If you have an updated version please create a pull request.
-We downloaded the CSV files that are separated by a pipe ("|") instead of the comma, when parsing these files please specify the pipe character.
+This is a collection translations and original files provided by tanzil and qurandatabase.org.
+You will find a `metadata.json` file for parsing through the files in the `data` directory.